felicity-borg/BatchSparkScoringPredictiveMaintenance/CommitToProduction.md

 ## Create the required resources

 To deploy your notebooks to a PROD Azure Databricks Workspace, you will need to deploy two Azure Databricks workspaces in your Azure subscription.
-You have already created your DEV workspace when you built your predicive maintenance model.
+You have already created your DEV workspace when you built your predictive maintenance model.

 ### Deploy a PROD Azure Databricks Workspace